Anirudh-gupta-g/Sentiment-Analysis-of-restaurant-reviews/README.md

 # Sentiment-Analysis-of-restaurant-reviews
 This project aims to perform sentiment analysis on restaurant reviews to classify them as positive or negative.
 By leveraging Natural Language Processing (NLP) techniques and a Naive Bayes classifier, the project provides insights into customer opinions and feedback trends, which can be valuable for businesses in improving customer satisfaction and making data-driven decisions.

-Project Structure
-data/: Contains the dataset, Restaurant_Reviews.tsv, used for training and testing. notebooks/: Jupyter notebooks for data preprocessing, model training, and evaluation. src/: Core scripts for data preprocessing, feature extraction, model training, and evaluation.
-README.md: Project overview and usage instructions. requirements.txt: List of required Python libraries for the project.
 Dataset
 The dataset consists of restaurant reviews with two columns: